 Taking care of the cooling system should always be a top priority if you want your car to provide many miles of service.
 When coolant levels are low, you want to know what’s going on and figure out how to fix it fast.
 Knowing how much coolant loss is normal helps you determine whether or not you have a problem on your hands.
 In most cases, any drop in coolant indicates an issue.

-As with all major automotive systems, we highly recommend prevention, which can head off issues.
+As with all major automotive systems, I highly recommend prevention, which can head off issues.
 By following recommended maintenance on the cooling system, you avoid failures and leakage.
 Still, there are times when a failure occurs, even with diligent maintenance.
 To ensure no other damage occurs, have the leaking system repaired immediately.
 Otherwise, you could deal with a blown head gasket or overheating engine due to neglect.

 - Coolant Leak When Car Is Not Running – Causes & How to Fix it